A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Application to mortgage credit risk data

 \subsection{Model interpretation}

 In the following, we aim to better understand the functioning of the tree-boosted and linear spatio-temporal frailty models.
-In Figure \ref{fig:latent_b_gpboost}, we show the mean of the posterior distribution of the latent spatio-temporal frailty Gaussian process for the tree-boosted model when training on data up to and including the year 2021, which corresponds to the model for predicting defaults in the most recent year 2022.
+In Figure \ref{fig:latent_b_gpboost}, we show the mean of the posterior distribution of the latent spatio-temporal frailty Gaussian process for the tree-boosted spatio-temporal model when training on data up to and including the year 2021, which corresponds to the model for predicting defaults in the most recent year 2022.
 Due to space constraints, posterior means are not shown for the year 2000.
 We additionally show these posterior mean maps for the linear spatio-temporal model in Figure \ref{fig:latent_b_linear} in Appendix \ref{post_mean_lin}.
 We observe that there is considerable variation in the latent frailty variable over space and this variation changes over time.
 In particular, for the years 2005 and 2006, posterior means for the latent Gaussian variable are high in the New Orleans area, which can be explained by high default rates following Hurricane Katrina in 2005.
 In 2008 and subsequent years, posterior means are high in the so-called ``bubble" states California, Florida, Nevada, and Arizona, where house prices rose particularly rapidly in the run-up to the subprime mortgage crisis \citep{haughwout2011real}.
+For the year 2020, posterior means are high due to the generally large number of defaults, with the highest values found in the New York City area (not visible at this resolution).
+This is not surprising given that New York City was one of the first and most affected areas in the U.S. by the COVID-19 pandemic.
 Comparing posterior means of the tree-boosted spatio-temporal frailty model with those of the linear spatio-temporal model, we find similar patterns over space and time.